Skip to Content Skip to Search

 Initialize a new MessageEncryptor. secret must be at least as long as the cipher key size.
 For the default ‘aes-256-gcm’ cipher, this is 256 bits.
 If you are using a user-entered secret, you can generate a suitable key by using ActiveSupport::KeyGenerator or a similar key derivation function.

-First additional parameter is used as the signature key for MessageVerifier.
+The first additional parameter is used as the signature key for MessageVerifier.
 This allows you to specify keys to encrypt and sign data.
+Ignored when using an AEAD cipher like ‘aes-256-gcm’.

 ActiveSupport::MessageEncryptor.new('secret', 'signature_secret')

-• :digest - String of digest to use for signing.
-Default is SHA1.
+Digest used for signing.
 Ignored when using an AEAD cipher like ‘aes-256-gcm’.

 @secret = secret